 He asked me to do some refurbishing work on it, prepare video cables for it and spot and fix potential issues.

 I was like – Hell YEAH!
 I’ve never played with Speccy +3 before, so why not ?!

 The machine itself has some bugs introduced in the manufacturing process.
 Same story as with Speccy +2.
-In general, a lot of speccy board revisions made by Amstrad has bugs and hardware issues.
+In general, a lot of speccy board revisions made by Amstrad have bugs and hardware issues.
 In this particular unit, I had a problem with “brooming” audio but first things first.
-Here is how this speccy looked like when it came to me 🙂
+Here is what this speccy looked like when it came to me 🙂

-I didn’t have an RGB cable yet so I had to run some preliminary test through RF cable – video output quality was defined by me as “crappolliooooiooio” 😀
+I didn’t have an RGB cable yet so I had to run some preliminary tests through RF cable – video output quality was defined by me as “crappolliooooiooio” 😀

 Unfortunately, I only had a DIN7 plug on a shelf and this particular Speccy needs a DIN8.